sysco-middleware/Dojo-Mini-Middleware/FMWInfra/README.md

     You can set the be varilables for installation:
      - WLS & JDK VERSION
      - USER/GROUP
-     - Installation Location - APP_HOME
+     - Installation Location - ORACLE_BASE

     All the directories including JAVA_HOME and ORACLE_HOME will be created under APP_HOME